naama-alon/S-ACORD/README.md

 1. Open `main_run.py`.
 2. Insert **two `.ply` models** that you want to evaluate or compare.
-   - The input model paths are defined directly inside `main_run.py`.
+   - The input model paths are defined inside `main_run.py` and in the configuration files.
 3. Example models are **not included** due to file size limitations.
    - Two test models are available via an external link.
-   - After downloading, update the input paths in `main_run.py` accordingly.
+   - After downloading, place the models in `data\manifold\C1\.

 ---